logue/vue-codemirror6/README.md

 ### Example using Slots

-The contents of the slot will overwrite the existing `value`.
-For this reason, it is recommended to use it when simply displaying with a `readonly` prop without using `v-model` or `value`.
+The contents of the slot will overwrite the existing `v-model`.
+For this reason, it is recommended to use it when simply displaying with a `readonly` prop without using `v-model`.

 Also, insert a `<pre>` tag to prevent the text in the slot from being automatically formatted.